-The Board has adopted Proxy Voting Policies and Procedures ("Policies") on behalf of the Trust, which delegate the responsibility for voting proxies of securities held by the VIT Funds to the Adviser or a sub-adviser, subject to the Board's continuing oversight.
-The Policies require that the Adviser or a sub-adviser vote proxies received in a manner consistent with the best interests of the respective Portfolio and its shareholders.
-The Policies also require the Adviser or sub-adviser to present to the Board, at least annually, the Adviser's or sub-adviser's Proxy Policies and a record of each proxy voted on behalf of a Portfolio, including a report on the resolution of all proxies identified by the Adviser or sub-adviser as involving a conflict of interest.
+The Board has adopted Proxy Voting Policies and Procedures ("Policies") on behalf of the Trust, which delegate the responsibility for voting proxies of securities held by the Portfolio to the Adviser and responsibility for voting proxies of securities held by the Portfolio to the Adviser, subject to the Board's continuing oversight.
+The Policies require that the Adviser vote proxies received in a manner consistent with the best interests of the Portfolio and its shareholders.
+The Policies also require the Adviser to present to the Board, at least annually, the Policies and a record of each proxy voted by the Adviser on behalf of the Portfolio, including a report on the resolution of all proxies identified by the Adviser as involving a conflict of interest.
+A copy of the Policies is attached hereto as Appendix B.